DD-103 Universal Digital Dial

 Each band can be individually calibrated to allow for crystals that have aged or any other error no matter where is comes from, to 10Hz accuracy.
 The calibration information is also stored in memory, so that any time you return to that band, the display is automatically calibrated.
 You only calibrate each band one time.

 There is also a BAND “CTR” (COUNTER) that has no offset, that is available any time so the unit can double as a bench counter up to 40MHz.
+THE MODE CONTROL MUST BE FULLY COUNTERCLOCKWISE.

 The DD-103 has two operating controls, BAND and MODE/CAL, on the front panel, and a CALIBRATE button on the rear.
 Both BAND and MODE/CAL have dual functions as determined by the CALIBRATE button.